Jeiwan/jeiwan.github.io/content/posts/upgradeable-proxy-from-scratch.md

 1. Finally, we're checking if the relayed call was successful and returning; otherwise, we're reverting.
    Notice that we're using the data returned by the relayed call in both of the cases: we want to return what was returned by the call and we want to revert with the same message if the call has reverted.

+> In fact, Solidity also has `delegatecall` function, but we're not using it here for a reason: we want the Proxy contract
+> to return whatever was returned from the callee and we don't know return data type in advance.
+Since Solidity is a statically-typed language,
+> it requires us to define function return type before compilation.

 Let's see if this works!
 We'll do that by testing.

 First, let's set up our tests: we need to deploy both contracts: